How do people’s perspectives differ, sometimes dramatically, and yet co-exist in a singular shared reality?

 When a novel color (blue below) occupies the background, symbolizing the neutralization of limiting assumptions, all figures are revealed to be co-exant parts of a whole.

 Distinction through shared assumptions is useful in parsing out experience in a complex world.
 It’s also the source of separation from other possibilities — personal and cultural experiences of being in ruts.
-Changing this requires reigniting our own capacity to perceive and eventually experience reality as a dynamic, shared, mysteriously held meta-phenomenon.
+Changing this requires reigniting our own capacity to perceive and eventually experience existence as a dynamic, shared, mysteriously held meta-phenomenon.